ElDuke717/Techdegree-Project-1a/README.md

 # Techdegree Project 1a
+7-20-20 Completed assignment, peer reviewed and ready to submit.

 This is where my Treehouse TechDegree First Assigment files are stored.
 I'm hopeful that these files and repository work right!